 Other factors lawyers discuss with ousted beneficiaries

 - The person accused of undue influence isolated the testator from family and normal beneficiaries.
-Most testators want to see their children, nieces and nephews, siblings, other relatives and friends.
+Most testators want to see their children, nieces, and nephews, siblings, other relatives, and friends.

 - The person accused of influence complained about the expected beneficiaries.
-This is a sign that person is placing pressure on the testator to prepare a document that omits expected beneficiaries.
+This is a sign that a person is placing pressure on the testator to prepare a document that omits expected beneficiaries.

 - Courts will also examine whether the will’s provisions were normal or unexpected.
 The ability of the influencer to exert pressure will also be reviewed.

 False assumptions in undue influence cases

 Just because a beneficiary didn’t get what he/she expected is not conclusive.
 Testators are not required to give their assets to anyone in particular.
 Often, a testator has good reasons for leaving someone out of a will or for giving them less than that person expected.
 For example, a testator may have already given those personal assets by gift.
 The testator may fell that the beneficiary objecting to the will already have enough funds

 Often, the testator may feel that the person’s family members didn’t take care of him/her while the person in a confidential relationship did take the time and effort to enjoy the testator’s company.
 The person accused of undue influence may have been the person who took the testator to his/her doctors.